- Date and Time

 Being physically active from a young age has important immediate short- and long-term health implications, including lower levels of obesity and mental health conditions such as anxiety and depression.
 However, there is consistent data from across the world suggesting that children and adolescents are insufficiently active (i.e. do not meet recommended levels of physical activity), that girls are less active than boys and that physical activity declines with age.
 Increasing physical activity levels among young people has long been a target for public health practitioners and policy makers, with little success to date.
 Recent evidence calls for a move away from trying to increase physical activity towards finding a healthy balance between daily behaviours.

 Given that time is finite, it is important that we understand that for young people to allocate extra time to being physically active that time must come from other activities within the day such as sitting time (sedentary) or sleep.
 Sitting time and sleep account for more than 90% of many young people’s 24-hour days and have independently been linked to health outcomes.
 Re-allocating time from these behaviours, rather than trying to solely increase physical activity could offer a more feasible approach to finding a healthy balance and instilling long term healthy habits in young people.
-This talk will outline some of the recent evidence on movement behaviours in young people and discuss the implications of considering the 24-hour context for movement behaviours.
+This talk outlined some of the recent evidence on movement behaviours in young people and discuss the implications of considering the 24-hour context for movement behaviours.

 |Dr Natalie Pearson is a Senior Research Fellow in Physical Activity and Public Health.
 Dr Pearson’s research involves investigating a range of issues related to the factors influencing the nutrition, eating behaviours, physical activity and sedentary behaviours of children and adolescents.
 Dr Pearson has a particular interest in how health behaviours co-exist and on the relationship between the family environment and young people’s health behaviours, with a focus on informing behaviour change and intervention design.|